Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 |From 2023-10-26, expunge all public records that support the following narrative.
 |-|

-|Reason: portrays Vecistan in antithetically to their current political direction.
+|Reason: portrays Vecistan antithetically to their current political direction.
 |-|

 ~~Initially deemed a minor threat to Vecistan's national security, the situation escalated by late April 2023 as Hyperion gradually rolled out to Rōblox citizens.
 In spite of rising security concerns, Vecistan had no immediate plans to engage in a hypothetical war with Byfron.
 Hyperion's universal implementation took place on 2023-05-04 00:48 UTC, hampering the incumbent Leader VisualPlugin's superpowered functionalities, such as flying capabilities within public Rōblox worlds and reduced utilization of ReShade.~~